What is an FHA cash-out refinance?

 Borrowers applying for an FHA cash-out refinance need to meet standards set by the Federal Housing Administration.
 Exact requirements can vary by lender, but homeowners always need to meet the FHA’s minimum guidelines.

-In addition, the home being refinanced must be your primary residence.
+In addition, to qualify for an FHA mortgage refinance, the home being refinanced must be your primary residence.
 And you must have lived in it for at least 12 months before applying for an FHA cash-out plan.
 Lenders will ask for employment documentation or utility bills to prove you’ve occupied the home as your primary residence for the past year.

 Qualifying borrowers can apply for the FHA cash-out refinance even if their existing home loan is a conventional mortgage or another type of loan program.